Home Sensor cleaning Infrared

 has to be done in a clean place as at home or in the hotel room, never

-attemp to do it outside on the beach or on the dive boat where the wind
+attemp to do it outside on the beach or on the dive boat where

 blow sand and dust all around.
 To remove the joint, never use any metal

-tool which would make small scratchs on the surface that receive the
+tool which would make small scratchs on the surface that receive

 joint, even the smallest scratch will let water to get in the housing.